Padelution/padelamericanos/content/index.md

 ### Mixicano Style
 - [Mixicano Man/Woman](/mixicano) - Mix of man and woman players
 - [Mixicano Left/Right](/mixicano) - Mix of left and right side players
+- [Mixicano Good/Bad](/mixicano) - Mix of category 1 and category 2 players

 Each format offers unique characteristics and benefits, suitable for different playing styles and event types.
 Explore each format to find the one that best suits your needs!

-More formats will be added soon!!! languages done
+More formats will be added soon!